-- The original homeland of the Aryans is a matter of controversy with different experts touting different places.
+- The original homeland of the Aryans is a matter of debate with different experts suggesting different regions from where they originated.

-- Some say they originated from the area around the Caspian Sea in Central Asia (Max Muller), while others think they originated from the Russian Steppes.
-Bal Gangadhar Tilak was of the opinion that the Aryans came from the arctic region.
+- Some say they came from the area around the Caspian Sea in Central Asia (Max Muller), while others think they originated from the Russian Steppes.
+Bal Gangadhar Tilak was of the opinion that the Aryans came from the Arctic region.

 - The Vedic Age started with the Aryan occupation of the Indo-Gangetic Plains.

 - They led a rural, semi-nomadic life as compared to the Indus Valley people who were urbanised.